muhammad-fakhri/git-webhook/README.md

         * token     : your Personal Access Token
         * repo      : your repository name
         * branch    : your desired branch
         * workdir   : path to your repository folder at remote server.
+For example : `~/home/my-project`
-For example : "~/home/my-project"
+        * command   : optional command.
+For example : `npm run build`
     * Fill "Secret" with secret that you created before
     * Check "Active"
     * Click "Add webhook"